Understanding your true skin type is the key to healthy, glowing skin, but how do you know what your skin type is?

 You can handle this by using one product at a time—either for skincare or cosmetics.
 Make sure you test a new formula on your inner forearm to minimize potential reactions on your face.
 Additionally, look for products that come with non-irritation and paraben-free ingredients.

 No matter what type of skin you have, these tips will keep your skin looking its best.
-Here are the basic rules of skincare you should follow by heart
+Here are the basic rules of skincare you should follow:

 3. Don’t smoke!
-The toxins in cigarettes can damage collagen and elastin, which are essential components that keep the skin firm and supple.
-Smoking speeds up skin aging; hence smokers are more prone to wrinkles not only on the face, but on the body as well.
-There are a lot of ways smoking affects the skin that you don’t want to get into.
-Smoking also increases your chances of developing Squamous Cell Carcinoma (SCC), the second most common form of skin cancer that often appears on the lips.
-Psoriasis may be mainly caused by stress, but smoking is a risk factor as well.
+The toxins in cigarettes can damage collagen and elastin.
+Smoking speeds up skin aging; hence smokers are more prone to wrinkles not only on the face but on the body as well.
+Smoking also increases your chances of developing Squamous Cell Carcinoma (SCC) and it can also contribute to developing psoriasis.

 5. Wash your skin gently but thoroughly every day.
-Make sure not to wear makeup to bed.
-Keep in mind that makeup can prevent the skin from getting its much-needed renewal, which it can’t achieve when you leave it on for the night.
-Remove your makeup to let your skin breathe and renew in the process
+Make sure NOT to wear makeup to bed.
+Keep in mind that makeup can prevent the skin from getting its much-needed renewal.

 Protect your skin from the sun by wearing the right clothes.
-You can find clothes that have UV protection, which is crucial for individuals who hike, camp, and spend time outdoors during the daytime.
-A protective layer of clothing, such as long-sleeved shirts, long pants, and sun hats can protect your skin from direct contact with the sun
+You can find clothes that have UV protection, which is crucial for individuals to spend time outdoors during the daytime.
+A protective layer of clothing, such as long-sleeved shirts, long pants, and sun hats can protect your skin from direct contact with the sun.